nirmata/terraform-aws-eks-nirmata-integration/nirmata-documentation.md

 - `null_resource` with `local-exec` provisioners to run commands after registration
 - Proper `depends_on` to ensure the correct sequence of operations
 - Automatic OS detection to use the right commands for your platform
+- Robust kubeconfig validation and repair to prevent common failures

 ### Cross-Platform Compatibility